Semantic-Org/Semantic-UI/README.md

 ### Based on class

 Semantic is based on class names, instead of tags.
-This means, except for links, tables and forms, you can use semantic with tags like ``<div> <article> <nav>`` without any difference.
+This means, except for links, tables and form elements, you can use semantic with tags like ``<div> <article> <nav>`` without any difference.

 ### Context sensitive